 - Head on over to Central Point (3 miles) to experience truly exceptional local food products at Rogue Creamery & Lillie Belle Farms.
 We can't say enough good things about these folks.
 Give the TouVelle cheese a try!

-- Moving on to Eagle Point, visit the 1872 Butte Creek Mill where they are still making stone ground flours, baking mixes and other culinary treats.
+- While in Eagle Point, visit the 1872 Butte Creek Mill where they are still making stone-ground flours, baking mixes and other culinary treats.